 Fantasy islands devoted to love, art and olives in the Seto Inland Sea

 The Setouchi Islands are a collection of thousands of islands of different sizes dotting the Seto Inland Sea.
 A mild climate, clean beaches, and sparkling blue waters are common features of these isles, making them perfect for a short getaway from the nearby cities of Okayama, Takamatsu , Hiroshima, and Kobe .
-For art lovers, the islands are also home to the Setouchi Triennale Art Festival.
+For art lovers, the islands are also home to one of the region's most famous art festivals.

 - Admire modern artwork in lush island surroundings